Joined faculty in 2008

 Teaching & Research Interests: Information Access and Control

 Professor Gregory Laughlin is a native of Poplar Bluff, Missouri.
-He has been Law Library Director of the Lucille Stewart Beeson Law Library at the Cumberland School of Law since July 2008.
-Prior to his arrival at Cumberland School of Law, he served as Associate Dean for Information Resources, Director of the Law Library, and Associate Professor of Law at the University of Memphis School of Law from 2000 to 2008 and Director of the Law Library and Assistant Professor of Law at Ohio Northern University from 1998 through 2000.
+He has been lthe director of the Lucille Stewart Beeson Law Library at Cumberland School of Law since July 2008.
+Prior to his arrival at Cumberland, he served as associate dean for Information Resources, director of the Law Library, and associate professor of law at the University of Memphis School of Law from 2000 to 2008, and director of the Law Library and assistant professor of law at Ohio Northern University from 1998 through 2000.

-Prior to entering the legal academy, Professor Laughlin practiced law in St. Louis, Missouri from 1986 through 1994, where he practiced in the area of commercial litigation for the firm of Popkin & Stern and in general practice for the firm of Thurman, Howald, Weber, Bowles & Senkel.
-Prior to entering law school, Professor Laughlin was editor of a weekly newspaper in his hometown of Poplar Bluff, Missouri.
+Prior to entering the legal academy, Laughlin practiced law in St. Louis, Missouri from 1986 through 1994, where he practiced in the area of commercial litigation for the firm of Popkin & Stern and in general practice for the firm of Thurman Howald, Weber Bowles & Senkel.
+Prior to entering law school, Laughlin was editor of a weekly newspaper in his hometown of Poplar Bluff, Missouri.